firstlookmedia/pdf-redact-tools/README.md

 # PDF Redact Tools

+_Warning: This project is no longer maintained.
+A much better tool is [dangerzone](https://dangerzone.rocks)._

 ![PDF Redact Tools](/logo.png)

 PDF Redact Tools helps with securely redacting and stripping metadata from documents before publishing.